Makati: Establishment and early development

-In 1851, Don José Bonifacio Róxas (an ancestor of the Zóbel de Ayala family) purchased the Jesuit estate of "Hacienda San Pedro de Macati" for 52,800 pesos.
+In 1851, Don José Bonifacio Roxas, an ancestor of the Zóbel de Ayala family, purchased the estate from the Jesuits for 52,800 pesos and named it "Hacienda San Pedro de Macati".
 Since then, the development of Makati has remained linked with the Zóbel de Ayala family and their company, Ayala Corporation.
-In 1890, San Pedro de Macati was proclaimed as a public town of Manila.
-In 1901, it was incorporated into the newly-established province of Rizal.
-On February 28, 1914, the name of the town was shortened to its present name of Makati, by virtue of Philippine Legislature Act No. 2390.
+In 1890, San Pedro de Macati was proclaimed as a public town of Manila province.